 This means that you could easily eat at a different restaurant each night of your weeklong cruise, so long as you're open to specialty dining venues.

-Though newer ships have significantly more restaurants, Freedom offers a good number for the size, especially compared to older vessels like Vision of the Seas and Enchantment of the Seas.
+Although newer ships have significantly more restaurants, Freedom offers a good number for the size, especially compared to older vessels like Vision of the Seas and Enchantment of the Seas.

 Comfortable cabins

-I will be honest—if you are expecting modern cabins with state-of-the-art amenities, you will be disappointed with the staterooms on Freedom of the Seas.
+I will be honest — if you are expecting modern cabins with state-of-the-art amenities, you will be disappointed with the staterooms on Freedom of the Seas.

 Royal Caribbean typically doesn't invest in redoing its cabins like other cruise lines; however, basic maintenance keeps them looking fresh and clean, even if they aren't the most contemporary in décor.